apache/maven-site/content/markdown/maven-ci-friendly.md

 ## Multi Module Setup

   So now let us take a look into a situation where we have a multi module build.
-We have a parent pom and one or more childs.
+We have a parent pom and one or more children.
   The parent pom will look like this:

 ```xml